manzrzl/manzrzl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Youtube
+- 🔭 I’m currently working on Flutter Projects.
-- 🌱 I’m currently learning ...
-Flutter
+- 🌱 I’m currently learning Flutter.
-- 👯 I’m looking to collaborate on ...
-React Js.
+- 👯 I’m looking to collaborate on Youtube.
-- 🤔 I’m looking for help with ...
-Internship
+- 🤔 I’m looking for help with Flutter Internship.
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Flutter or any tech related stuff.
-- 📫 How to reach me: ... @manojrijal4real
+- 📫 How to reach me: Twitter - @manojrijal4real,
-- ⚡ Fun fact: ...
-Coca-Cola was originally green.
+- ⚡ Fun fact: I love playing Dota2.